Why Taser Changed Its Name And Offered Every Cop A Body Camera

 The body camera business, with its clear links to concerns about public trust and transparency, called for a fresh identity, and one that the public can relate to.
 For companies like Taser, with their close police relationships, that can be difficult.

-“These are companies whose business is something very connected to the public interest,” said Barry Friedman, a constitutional lawyer and the director of the Policing Project.
+“These are companies whose business is something very connected to the public interest,” said Barry Friedman, the director of the Policing Project at NYU Law School.
 “But they have a conception of public safety that’s been developed over a long period of time with law enforcement.
 Plenty of folks that work in these companies come from law enforcement.
 And I’d like to think that all of them can be good public citizens if engaged in a conversation with the public, but it’s just not happened.”

 Hadi Partovi, who was also an early advisor and investor in companies like Facebook and Dropbox, sees Axon as a broader, more public-facing tech brand, part of a shift he’s been pushing for since he joined the Taser board in 2010.
 It was with his guidance in 2013 that Taser paid $3 million for Familiar, a photo-sharing app startup he’d invested in, in order to bolster its existing Evidence.com software.
 The result was a new unit called Axon and a high-tech office in Seattle.
 “As soon as the company embarked on this new business, I remember having the conversation that this is a much larger opportunity, and if we succeed at it, the name of the company is going to need to be reinvented—the entire business is going to reinvent the company.”